Chilly start to Easter Weekend

 Today and Tonight:

 A FROST ADVISORY remains in effect until 8am this morning.
-You may need to give yourself some extra time out the door this morning to defrost your windshield.
+You may need to give yourself some extra time out the door to defrost your windshield.
 Temperatures will rebound into the mid 60s this afternoon under a mainly sunny sky.
 Temperatures will be chilly once again overnight, with most falling into the upper 30s.
-Patchy Frost is possible Saturday morning as well.
+Patchy frost is possible Saturday morning.

 Looking Ahead: